The comprehensive guide to growing your dental assistant salary

 3. Take on more responsibilities

 Dental assistants with more experience and credentials tend to earn more per hour than those who are new to the field.

-For example, Expanded Functions Dental Assistants (EFDAs) typically earn more because they have taken on extra responsibilities and can perform additional functions in the dental office.
+salary and experience comparison chartThey’re also more likely to perform expanded functions.
 Allowable expanded functions and dental assisting job titles vary by state, but some examples of expanded functions credentials that you might be able to earn are EFDA, RDAEF or EDDA, to name a few.
 If you’d like to grow your salary by performing expanded functions, the first step is to brush up on the requirements in your state.

 4. Find your specialty